-SMH warns child care providers to have proper child abuse insurance in place
+SMH warns providers to have proper child abuse insurance

 The Sydney Morning Herald (SMH) has today reported that thousands of child care providers, private schools and other services working with children in Victoria have received an email advising them to ensure they have proper insurance in place in the event that litigation is sought against them for child abuse.
 The arrangements will apply to approximately 2,400 child care providers and kindergartens in Victoria.

 Whilst many kindergartens and child care providers are likely to already be covered against abuse claims, the SMH described the information as “a warning shot to those who do not have appropriate insurance in place.”